 How the College will Communicate Absences

-- At approximately 10am the Absent SMS text message is sent to parents/guardians for students marked absent from Form Assembly or Period 1 or from both periods.
+- At approximately 10am the Absent SMS text message is sent to parents/carers for students marked absent from Form Assembly or Period 1 or from both periods.

-- At approximately 3pm the Absent SMS text message is sent to parents/guardians for students marked absent all day.
+- At approximately 3pm the Absent SMS text message is sent to parents/carers for students marked absent all day.

-- Every week, generally Fridays or Mondays the ‘Pink Slip’ Unexplained Absence chronicle and emails are automatically generated from Compass to parents/guardians based on teacher roll marking.
+- Every week, generally Mondays the Unexplained Absence chronicle and emails are automatically generated from Compass to parents/carers based on teacher roll marking.
 Unexplained Absences include whole day absent dates and single class absences from throughout the school year – please carefully check the dates and classes unexplained requiring explanation.

-At Craigieburn Secondary College attendance and engagement takes high priority and is highly supported by Education Support & Sub-school staff, Teachers and by our multi-disciplinary health care teams.
-We encourage all families to contact the college to promptly explain absences so as the college can best support your family and your child/ren during these challenging times or you may not be meeting your requirements under the Education and Training Reform Act 2006.
+At Craigieburn Secondary College attendance and engagement takes high priority and is highly supported by Education Support & Sub-school staff, teachers and by multi-disciplinary health and well-being care teams.
+We encourage all families to contact the college if you know of an absence or extended absence leave in advance or to promptly explain absences, including lateness to school so as the college can best support your family and your child/children or you may not be meeting your requirements under the Education and Training Reform Act 2006.

 Students learning from home due to exceptional circumstances and have Principal Approval will be coded as ‘Remote Learning (exceptional)’ for the following COVID-19 related reasons: